Due to the sheer size and weight of buses, collisions at any speed can cause catastrophic injuries. There are 3 main types of bus accidents:

 Defining blame and filing a claim can take longer and be harder to prove.
 Who exactly has deep pockets, and is ultimately responsible for the bus driver’s negligence?

-Attorney Tim Ryan has helped thousands of Huntington Beach injury victims since 1981.
+Attorney Tim Ryan has helped over ten thousand of Huntington Beach injury victims since 1981.
 The first step he often takes is to file a claim or notice of claim as quickly as possible.
 Then, the focus becomes bus driver investigation:

 - Were the bus drivers working while fatigued – is this the company policy, or the driver’s fault for not resting when he should have?